 Last fall 8 goat hunters tagged 6 billies.
 The 2 unsuccessful hunters just couldn’t get it done.

 In 2016 all 8 hunters wanting goat as their primary animal were successful.
 Quite a few took a second animal on a trophy fee.
 Top billy gross scored 47.

 Fall of 2015 there were 7 hunters in camp with goat tags.
 6 billies were killed and the best scored 47.
 The one combo hunter that had a goat tag did see some, but couldn’t get to them and he took a moose.

-10 day 1 on 1 hunt is $12,500 and you can add additional animals on a $4,000 trophy fee basis and success typically runs near 100 percent on moose and elk.
+In 2014 all 3 goat hunters tagged billies.
+In 2013 all 10 goat hunters took home billies and a combo hunter also scored.
+10 day 1 on 1 hunt is $13,500 and you can add additional animals on a $4,000 trophy fee basis except for goat as a second animal and it is $5,000.
+Success typically runs near 100 percent on moose and elk.